PrincetonUniversity/hpc_beginning_workshop/08_installing_software_modules/README.md

 ### Using Software Containers

+Software containers can be really useful when you need software that may have tricky dependencies.
+You can pull and run an image (essentially a large file) that contains the software and everything it needs.

-We do not allow [Docker](https://www.docker.com) but [Singularity](https://researchcomputing.princeton.edu/support/knowledge-base/singularity) can be used:
+We do not allow [Docker](https://www.docker.com) but [Singularity](https://researchcomputing.princeton.edu/support/knowledge-base/singularity) can be used.
+You can still [search for and use images from Docker](https://hub.docker.com/), you just need to use Singularity commands.
+For example:

 ```
 $ singularity pull docker://hello-world